numpy/numpy/doc/neps/missing-data.rst

 PEP 3118 doesn't have any mask mechanism, so arrays with masks will not be accessible through this interface.
-Similarly, it doesn't support the specification of dtypes with NA bit patterns, so the parameterized NA dtypes will also not be accessible through this interface.
+Similarly, it doesn't support the specification of dtypes with NA or IGNORE bitpatterns, so the parameterized NA dtypes will also not be accessible through this interface.

 If NumPy did allow access through PEP 3118, this would circumvent the missing value abstraction in a very damaging way.
 Other libraries would